fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 Now that I have the frame extension attached I could put this onto the TOTEM minilab using the breadboards there.

+That is the D1Robot version, as compared to DFRobot board which plugs into a UNO directly.
+There are so many variations.

 ## Totem Codes

 Codes configured for the UNO on the Totem Minilab.